Updated: Feb 13

 2. Keep an eye on your Varro and manage your hive accordingly

 4. Don't let your bees starve.
 If your hive has less than 20 pounds of honey, feed sugar syrup.
+If it is very cold you may want to feed a fondant as they will not be able to reach the syrup.
 Bees can starve easily during this month because of the drastic weather fluctuations.
-During the warm spells they will consume large amounts of stores to produce food.
+During the warm spells they will consume large amounts of stored honey to produce brood.
 If they do not have enough stores when the cold spells come, they can starve.

 5. Pre-order queens and Nucs as they usually sell out early.